 Psychotherapy Services

-Individual virtual therapy for clients based in New York State.
+Individual virtual therapy for clients based in New York and Florida.

 Parenting Challenges: In my work with kids I’ve found that there is not enough professional mental health support for parents directly around parenting challenges.
 Parents are expected to struggle through it all as just part of their job.
 But no one handed you a guidebook that said “here’s how to parent a child during a time of high social media influence and political and world uncertainties”.
 Not to mention having a child with unique developmental, emotional, and/or behavioral needs.
-On top of that, add your own personal life and/or professional stressors.
-And everyone is giving you advice but no one really gets it.
-While a child and adolescent therapist provides tools for your child and skills to improve your relationship, sometimes you also need your own space to process.
+On top of that, add your own personal life and/or professional stressors, and no wonder you are feeling so overwhelmed.
+While a child and adolescent therapist provides tools for your child and skills to improve your relationship, sometimes you also need your own safe, confidential and non-judgmental space to process.
 I offer individual adult therapy sessions focused on helping you find your balance.
-Whether that’s specifically focusing on the challenges of parenting and engaging in parent skills and coaching, or having a space to vent about juggling it all, you deserve your own support.
+Whether that’s specifically focusing on the challenges of parenting and engaging in parent skills/coaching, or having a space to vent about juggling it all, you deserve your own support.

 Anxiety: You’re in your head, and it’s so hard not to be.
 When we are constantly reading, looking at, and hearing about such terrible things happening around the world, in our country, our cities, our neighborhoods, and maybe also within our families - it is no wonder our nervous systems can become sensitized and agitated.
 You’re not sleeping well, you feel more on edge, you feel even a bit paranoid and less trusting of others and situations.
 And maybe you’ve always been this way, always catastrophizing.
 But now you’ve had enough.
 You realize you want to feel better, feel more confident & not allow anxiety to continue to stop you from the life you deserve to be living.
 I’m here to guide you through that.